blakadder/templates/README.md

 ### Contributing
 [Add your device](https://templates.blakadder.com/new.html) with a simple Google form.

-If you've spotted an error or have additional information for a device click on **EDIT ON GITHUB** box to add.
+If you've spotted an error or have additional information for a device click on **Edit page** box to add.
 If it's your first time refer to "[Editing Articles](https://tasmota.github.io/docs/Contributing#editing-articles)" for a tutorial.